Wuchi42/komenty/README.md

 ## Goals
 ##### first
- is to create system and ui for adding comments,
+ is to create system and ui for adding comments -- mostly done

 ##### second
 system and ui for adding new articles,